Minimal Dark Matter: Generalized Framework and Direct-Detection Sensitivity: Pure Majorana multiplets

 \section{Pure Majorana multiplets}

 We have chosen to use the results of Ref.~\cite{Bottaro:2021snn} for the pure Majorana case in this paper.
 As mentioned in Sec.~\ref{sec:results}, we only consider a subset of possible bound states in our calculation of the DM mass.
-This is due to the computational cost associated with the mixed-multiplet calculation, which quickly grows with larger multiplets.
-The result is an underestimation of the effective annihilation cross section, and therefore the DM mass.
+This is due to the computational cost associated with the mixed-multiplet calculation.
+Therefore, the results of Ref.~\cite{Bottaro:2021snn} offer increased accuracy in the simpler pure Majorana case.
 For completeness, we compare our results for pure Majorana MDM with those of Ref.~\cite{Bottaro:2021snn}.

 Figure~\ref{fig:bottaro comparison} compares our results (blue) for the DM mass giving rise to the right relic abundance to those of Ref.~\cite{Bottaro:2021snn} (pink) with (dots) and without (squares) bound states.
 We see that when we only consider Sommerfeld enhancement, we have excellent agreement with Ref.~\cite{Bottaro:2021snn}.
-When we consider bound states, we find that for smaller multiplets we again agree completely with their results.
-As the multiplet size grows, we begin to underestimate the mass.
-This is due to the increasing number of available bound states as well as their growing binding energy taken into account in~\cite{Bottaro:2021snn}, which makes our truncation more severe.
-However, even in the 13-plet, where this error is greatest, we only underpredict the Bottaro et al. result by $\sim 30$\%.
+When we consider bound states, we find that we again have excellent agreement for all cases, the worst being the $5M4D$ case, which is still within $\sim 20 \%$.